Our member survey consistently shows our 24-Hour Emergency Hotline is one of the services our members value most.

 - Questions about verbal land lease going bad in TX

 Nonmembers in Need of Legal Assistance

-FTCLDF received 34 calls in January and February from nonmembers with potential legal issues asking for assistance.
+FTCLDF receives regular calls from nonmembers with potential legal issues asking for assistance.
 Join today and renew your membership annually!

 Please feel free to call our offices during business hours with your questions and concerns.
 Members have 24/7 access to our Emergency Hotline!
 The hotline number can be found in Member Resources, on any of the membership materials, or by calling our regular office line during business hours.
 We’ve got your farmer’s back!